genesiscommunitysuccess/docs/how-to-contribute.md

 Now that you have your branch locally, you can make your changes. **Remember** to change all versions of the docs, in case your changes appears in older versions.

-**Tip**: you can easily search all the errors across all versions using the search tool of your preferred code editor.
+**Tip**: you can easily search all the errors across all versions using the search tool in your preferred code editor.

 ### 4. Build, Run and Check